vesoft-inc/nebula-console/README.md

 nebula> :repeat 3
 ```

-* Sleep for some seconds, it's just used in `:play nba`:
+* Sleep for some seconds, it's just used in `:play basketballplayer`:

 ```nGQL
 nebula> :sleep 3